 It works on Windows and Linux.
-However, some of the keys don’t work on Mac OS X. The Outemu Blue switches are light and sensitive.
+However, some keys don’t work on Mac OS X. The Outemu Blue switches are light and sensitive.
 It uses ABS plastic keycaps rather than PBT keycaps, which are more prone to glare.

 Also Read: 8 Best Free Webcam Software for Windows 10

-We sum up our list of the 10 best gaming keyboards under $100.
+We summarize our list of the 10 best gaming keyboards under $100.
 This guide will help you pick the right gaming keyboard for your budget.
 If you like this article, subscribe to our newsletter or enable push notifications to constantly be updated with the latest programming tutorials, app reviews, and gadget reviews.